ChebbiL/barrier-and-look-back-options/src/README.md

 * Provide statistical informations

 ## Installation

+### Building the project

+The current repository comes with precompiled libraries in the `/lib` folder.
+However, if you edit the functions in the code, or simply prefer to import the header, we have also included a `Makefile` for your convenience.
+**Most users will skip this part to go directly to [importing the package](#importing-the-package).**

 In order to compile and run the project, you can use the following command in the `src` folder.